Your Notifications

 Q. What is the bilateral hip replacement surgery time?

-A. The surgery may last for two to two and half hours, depending on the approach used to replace the diseased hip joint.
+A. The surgery may last for two to two and a half hours, depending on the approach used to replace the diseased hip joint.

 Q. When would I be able to resume work?

-A. Generally, you should take a one month rest from work after the surgery to recover peacefully at home.
+A. Generally, you should take a one-month rest from work after the surgery to recover peacefully at home.
 You may need more rest time in case of a strenuous job.

-A. You will be able to get out of the bed the next morning after the surgery.
+A. You will be able to get out of bed the next morning after the surgery.
 You can sit in a chair and walk with the help of a walker.